-There are almost 3,000,000 registered nurses in the United States.
-It is one of the fastest growing industries in the Nation, with demand for nurses being so high that the career field is actually facing a shortage of employees.
-However, even with the need for more nurses to join the medical field, it’s a highly appealing field of study for students entering college, due in part to the availability of jobs across the country.
-The field of “Nursing” is more of a general title.
-There are many different sub-fields for practicing nurses to choose from.
-While some may take more education and offer a higher grade of pay, some may be ideal for those with busy schedules.
-Whichever field a hopeful nurse decides to take, one thing is for sure; the availability of jobs will never waiver, and the annual salary is impressive even at an entry level.
+There are many different sub-specialties for practicing nurses to choose from.
+While some may take more education and offer a higher grade of pay, others may be more ideal for those with busy schedules.
+Whichever field an aspiring nurse decides to take, one thing is for sure; the availability of jobs will be plentiful, and the annual salary is impressive even at an entry level.

-Alongside the endless job openings, high esteem, and excitement that is enjoyed by Specialty Nurses, they also enjoy a substantial pay difference in comparison to regular practicing nurses.
-People who decide to go into a specialty field can earn a salary of over $20,000.00 more every year than the average nurses salary.
+Alongside the endless job openings, high esteem, and excitement that is enjoyed by specialty nurses, they also enjoy a substantial pay difference in comparison to general practicing nurses.

 There are a variety of specialty nursing jobs to choose from to capture the interest of any nurse looking to expand on their career and knowledge.
 There are over a hundred fields available, with options ranging from surgical, clinical, women’s health, and even emergency; all providing excitement and new opportunities every day.

 A labor and delivery nurse keeps a close eye on the mother's health during labor.
 The nurse also pays close attention to the fetal heartbeat monitor.
 Because the labor and delivery process can be quite long, and there are many details to keep track of, this nursing role requires stamina and fortitude.